dotnet/linker/docs/design/feature-attribute-semantics.md

 ## Feature available scope

-Methods and constructors (including static constructors) with a _feature requirement_ are in a _feature available_ scope.

-Methods, constructors (including static constructors), and fields declared in a class or struct with a _feature requirement_ are also in a _feature available_ scope.
+The following constructs with a _feature requirement_ are also in a _feature available_ scope:
+- Methods
+- Constructors (including static constructors)

-Properties and events declared in a class or struct with a _feature requirement_ are also in a _feature available_ scope.
+When a class or struct has a _feature requirement_, the following members are in a _feature available_ scope:

-Lambdas and local functions with a _feature requirement_ are also in a _feature available_ scope.
+- Methods
+- Constructors (including static constructors)
+- Fields
+- Properties
+- Events

-Note that the _feature available_ scope for a type does not extend to nested types.
+Note that the _feature available_ scope for a type does not extend to nested types or to members of base classes or interfaces implemented by the type.

 ## Feature requirement